NikhilSharma03/Secret-Keeper/README.md

 ## Description

-An Web app to store secrets and share with the world anonymously.
+An Web app to store secrets and share with the world while being anonymous.

 - A header section with the logo
 - Firebase Realtime Storage.